Loschcode/wirecard-elastic/README.md

 I created this library for my company.
 It lacks several functionalities but it's way enough for us ; everything is easily extendable so don't hesitate to add your own needed methods to it.

+You will notice there a lot of sub-functionalities which isn't quoted in the instructions.
+For instance, there's a XML body builder with template system which can be easily extended to other file formats if needed.

+It was originally created for [Wirecard](https://www.wirecard.com/) but I see no restriction to use for any other service using this elastic structure.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/wirecard-elastic/fork )